steamclock/bluejay/README.md

 Setting `allowDuplicates` to true will stop coalescing multiple discoveries of the same peripheral into one single discovery callback.
 Instead, you'll get a discovery call every time a peripheral's advertising packet is picked up.
 This will consume more battery, and does not work in the background.

 The `expired` callback is only invoked when `allowDuplicates` is true.
 This is called when Bluejay estimates that a previously discovered peripheral is likely out of range or no longer broadcasting.
 Essentially, when `allowDuplicates` is set to true, every time a peripheral is discovered a long timer associated with that peripheral starts counting down.
-If that peripheral is within range, and even if it a slow broadcasting interval, it is likely that peripheral will be picked up by Core Bluetooth again and cause the timer to refresh.
+If that peripheral is within range, and even if it has a slow broadcasting interval, it is likely that peripheral will be picked up by Core Bluetooth again and cause the timer to refresh.
 If not, it may be gone.
 Be aware that this is an estimation.

 Finally, passing `nil` for the service identifiers will result in picking up all available Bluetooth peripherals in the vicinity.
 This consumes substantially more battery, and again, does not work in the background.